The Guide to Commuting in Fiji© FijiPocketGuide.com

 “Express bus” is the common name given to inter-city buses in Fiji.
 Express buses are only available on the island of Viti Levu, with two major routes: between Nadi and Suva on the Queens Road and between Nadi and Suva on the Kings Road.

-While a little more expensive than public buses, express buses are still what many would consider “affordable”, with prices being FJ$16-$25 to get between Nadi and Suva.
+While a little more expensive than public buses, express buses are still what many would consider “affordable”, with prices being less than FJ$30 to get between Nadi and Suva.
 Buses are large coaches, some with air-conditioning and even a movie playing – not that you’ll need it with the scenery providing more than enough entertainment.

 Carriers and Minivans